Documentation Index

 End-to-end hierarchy

-Dependency direction: modules register where scenarios live and how the app boots; scenario data selects simulation vs tour and is referenced by ScenarioManager; simulation drives ordered activities and steps; tour drives TourSubsystem (areas and spots), not the sequence graph.1.
-Modules and settings
+Dependency direction: modules register where scenarios live and how the app boots; scenario data selects simulation vs tour and is referenced by ScenarioManager; simulation drives ordered activities and steps; tour drives TourSubsystem (areas and spots), not the sequence graph.

 | Piece | Role |